textileio/community/docs/a-tour-of-textile.md

 #### Account sync

-Periodically, your peer will search the network for other peers backed by the same account (account peers).
-Technically, it will search for thread _snapshots_ created with your account address.
-If it finds any, they are decrypted and traversed like normal thread updates, keeping your peers in sync.
+Periodically, your local peer will search the network for other peers that are part of the same account (account peers).
+Technically, your local peer will search for thread _snapshots_ created by any peer with your account address.
+If it finds any, the snapshots are decrypted and traversed like normal thread updates, keeping all your peers in sync.

 !!! hint
     A thread _snapshot_ is an encrypted object containing metadata and a reference to the latest update block, from which all others can be found.
 A snapshot may be stored at rest on a cafe peer or constructed dynamically for an account peer.